dart-lang/language/working/augmentation-libraries/feature-specification.md

 other types in which case the extension type syntax will then be understood by users to be a primary constructor for the extension type.*

+The extension type's representation object is **not** a variable, even though it looks and behaves much like one, and it cannot be augmented as such.
+It is a compile time error to have any augmenting declaration with the same name as the representation object.

 [primary constructors]:
 https://github.com/dart-lang/language/blob/main/working/2364%20-%20primary%20constructors/feature-specification.md